hosseinpzk/button-for-unity-and-its-function/README.md

 # button-for-unity-and-its-function
-how to create button in unity and set a series of action on it like  build with specific situation and etc
+How to create a button in Unity and set a series of actions on it,t like  build with a specific situation, etc.

 ### BuildScript.cs and BuildWindow.cs should be in Assets/Editor